 - Banks: Banks are a traditional way to finance a business but have the strictest requirements for providing loans.
-You may be required to provide an alternate source of income and/or impressive credit score, or be able to provide significant collateral.
+You may be required to provide an alternate source of income and/or an impressive credit score or be able to provide significant collateral.
 They may also require that you have a business plan if you are a new business, they will want projected cash flows and other financial documents.

 - Investors: Your investors may be people you know, such as friends, relatives, or colleagues.
 Investment can also come from venture capital—angel investors or venture capital firms that want to invest in your business.
-Examples include: Commercial finance companies and Venture capital funds.
+Examples include commercial finance companies and venture capital funds.

 - Life insurance companies: We strongly encourage working with an attorney on this approach due to tax implications.

 - Crowdfunding: Also known as peer-to-peer lending or investing, is an alternative funding model often via internet platforms.
 Crowdfunding can also raise awareness of your company or brand.